There’s a lot of large companies in the United States alone. Over 20,000 employ 500+ employees, per the US Census Bureau’s latest available data.

 Most sites could do with less (code)

 Less is more applies to many things, including web development.
-Simply put, the less code / data a user has to load, the faster experience they’ll have.
+Simply put, the less code / data a user has to load, the lower (and better) average load times a site will have.

 But the average WebPageTest had 136 total requests – that’s 136 different items / files (text, code, images, tracking pixels, etc.) a user’s browser has to load.